logchimp/docs/docs/install/render.md

 ---
 title: How to deploy LogChimp on Render?
+description: A full guide for running LogChimp on Render with a click of a button.
 slug: /docs/install/render
 ---

 <!-- components -->

 import Blockquote from "@/components/Blockquote"

-A full guide for running LogChimp on Render with a click of a button.

 ## TOC